 The Student Leadership Council serves as a liaison between the College's student organizations and the Student Government Association by allocating event funds to our registered student organizations.
 Student organizations may request funds from the SLC in order to support organization sponsored events or programs such as a bowling, pool, and pizza night at one of the campus' bowling alleys.
 Events must be open to all engineering students and require no cost to the student to participate in order to be considered for funding.
 The council is comprised of a diverse population of students ranging across all disciplines and classifications (Freshman-Senior).

 Organizations can request funds by completing a Student Leadership Council Funds Request Form.
 Completed forms are due on the first Thursday of each month by 5:00 PM to Troy Mahler in room, B-223A.
 SLC meetings will be held the following Monday to allow organizations to present their proposal prior to a committee vote on funding.

-Tau Beta Pi is the only honor society to represent the profession of engineering as a whole.
-The society is also the nation's second oldest honor society.
-The Tau Beta Pi Florida Eta chapter represents the FAMU / FSU College of Engineering's top students of all departments.
-The chapter works in the community volunteering at charities and performing community outreach activities. https://ww2.eng.famu.fsu.edu/tbp/
+The Florida Eta chapter at the FAMU-FSU College of Engineering was founded in February of 1992.
+Today, Florida Eta chapter represents the FAMU-FSU College of Engineering's top students of all departments.
+The chapter works in the community volunteering at charities and performing community outreach activities.